Ian McCulloch (singer)

-Ian Stephen McCulloch, (born 5 May 1959) is an English singer-songwriter and musician, best known as the lead vocalist of the rock band Echo & the Bunnymen.
+Ian Stephen McCulloch (born 5 May 1959) is an English singer-songwriter and musician, best known as the lead singer of the rock band Echo & the Bunnymen.

 Career

-McCulloch was a singer-songwriter with the Crucial Three, one of many local bands that sprang up amongst the regulars who patronised a Liverpool club called Eric's in the late '70s.
+McCulloch was a singer-songwriter with the Crucial Three, one of many local bands that sprang up amongst the regulars who patronised a Liverpool club called Eric's in the late 1970s.
 The other two members were Julian Cope and Pete Wylie who went on to form Wah!.
 The band existed between May and June 1977, and never got beyond rehearsals.
 In July 1978, along with future members of the Teardrop Explodes – Cope, Mick Finkler and Paul Simpson – and drummer Dave Pickett, McCulloch formed A Shallow Madness.
-Again the band did not perform or record, but an acoustic version of the band, under the name 'Uh', played live twice.
-The band split up in September 1978.
+Again the band did not perform or record, but an acoustic version of the band, under the name Uh, played live twice.
+The band broke up in September 1978.